Fesco management striving for welfare of staff: CEO

-FAISALABAD: The Faisalabad Electric Supply Company’s (Fesco) management is striving for welfare of its staff and fulfilling their legitimate demands while utilising the available sources, according to its CEO Engr Bashir Ahmad.
+FAISALABAD: Faisalabad Electric Supply Company (FESCO) management is striving hard for the welfare & solution of the legitimate demands of staff while utilizing the available sources, said Chief Executive Officer (CEO) FESCO Engr.
+Bashir Ahmad.

 Director General (HR) Athar Ayub Chaudhry, Director (Labor & legal) Farrukh Aftab, Deputy Director (A&S) Mahmood Ahmed, Deputy Regional Chairman Hydro Union Mian Munir Ghani, Regional Joint Secretary Mian Sajid Hussain, Zonal Chairman First Circle Mian Farooq Ahmed, Zonal Chairman Second Circle Ali Asghar Gill, Zonal Chairman Mianwali Noor Mohammad Bharariou, Zonal Chairman Sargodha Circle Rao Kashif, Zonal Chairman (M&T) Mian Nadeem, Zonal Chairman Audit Muhammad Usman, Zonal Chairman Finance Anees Sindhu, Zonal Chairman (GSO) Rana Akhlaq and a large number of employees were also present during the meeting.